 It took me a few hours to make it to Rialto Bridge.
 Not because it is that long a walk, but because I stopped countless times to take in the beauty of the island.
 As Fermo, the florist philosopher in the movie said, “Le cose belle sono lente!”
 (Beautiful things take time!)

-Soon, I decided that I’ve seen enough of the obvious.
-It was time to see the city and all her layers.
+Soon, I decided that I’d seen enough of the obvious.
+It was time to see the city and all its layers.
 I had no clue where I was, so I kept walking.
 I got lost in Venice, and I loved it!

 One small canal looks like the other.
 In time, I got comfortable enough with the whiff of stale water to ignore it.
 My eye recorded everything around me when the camera was off.

 At some point, I got hungry.
 A salad bar to the right and a pasticceria to the left helped me decide quickly.
 A minute later, I continued my walk.
 I had a pack of baicoli (local biscuits) in one hand and a cup of divinely scented cappuccino in the other.

 More canals and bridges, a myriad of balcony flowerpots and more peeled render came and went under the relentless Italian sun.
 At each corner, step by step, the Serenissima revealed her secrets to me.